 My second day in Vilnius began with a simple breakfast together with the cleaning ladies.
-They were really working too hard, vacuum cleaning the community room several times, and doing my dishes, despite of a paper on the wall that read
+They were really working too hard, vacuum cleaning the community room several times with the best shop vac, and doing my dishes, despite of a paper on the wall that read

 Your mum doesn’t work here,so wash everything you use by yourself.